On the absence of shock waves and vacuum birefringence in Born--Infeld electrodynamics: Derivation of field equations in the Born--Infeld theory

 Similarly, when we substitute (\ref{eq:n1}) into (\ref{eq:n3}), we get a quadratic equation for the phase velocity,

 with two solutions:

+where $Y=\eta_{0}+\theta_{0}-\cfrac{a_{y}}{b_{y}}\iota_{0}$.
 These phase velocities are new and we assume that they apply to the extraordinary wave.
-Only one of the velocities represents the physical one, i.e. corresponds to the $-$ case: counter--propagating waves with photon--photon scattering.
-The other phase velocity corresponds to $+$ case: co--propagating, non--interacting waves.
+Only one of the velocities represents the physical one, i.e. corresponds to the case $-$.
+The other phase velocity corresponds to case $+$.
 We cannot derive more specific expressions now.
 In general, the phase velocities depend on the ratio of the two functions $a_{y}/b_{y}$ and the other coefficients are constant.
 We will investigate them more in detail later, see Subsection~\ref{sub:phaseVelPhys}.